Dichomeris thalpodes

 Dichomeris thalpodes is a moth in the family Gelechiidae.
 It was described by Edward Meyrick in 1922.
 It is found in Peru and Pará, Brazil.

 The wingspan is 12–13 mm.
-The forewings are orange, indistinctly and suffusedly streaked with ferruginous on the veins and with broader streaks of deep ferruginous suffusion along the dorsum and posterior two-thirds of the costa, as well as some streaks of deep ferruginous suffusion in the cell.
+The forewings are orange, subtly streaked with ferruginous along the veins, and feature broader areas of deep ferruginous shading along the dorsum and the back two-thirds of the costa, with additional deep ferruginous streaks present in the cell.
 There are rather irregular dark reddish-fuscous marginal dots around the apex and termen.
 The hindwings are dark grey.